 Destructuring person allows us to create two new variables name and age, in a simpler way than with “traditional” variable assignment.

 Not all languages that incorporate destructuring allow destructuring all types.
-However, it is a trend that they increasingly expand this functionality because it is sometimes very convenient.
+But it is a trend that they increasingly expand this functionality because sometimes it is very convenient.

 Let’s see how different languages incorporate the concept of destructuring to a greater or lesser extent.